Liam Byrne (Irish criminal): Armed robbery

-Byrne and his close friend Liam Greenhalgh, the Ireland under-16 captain, carried out armed robberies on two shops in Dublin's south inner city in July 1998.
+Byrne and his close friend Liam Greenhalgh, the former Ireland under-16 football captain, carried out armed robberies on two shops in Dublin's south inner city in July 1998.
 During the second robbery, an off-duty Garda walked into the shop.

 Liam pleaded guilty to burglary, dangerous driving and firearms charges.
 In January 2000 he was found guilty and given a suspended sentence of four years.

 Assault of Trevor Donnelly

-On 23 April 2000 Trevor Donnelly and his partner Jennifer Doyle were involved in a row with three women in the Abrakebabra in the Crumlin Shopping Centre.
+On 23 April 2000, Trevor Donnelly and his partner Jennifer Doyle were involved in a row with three women in the Abrakebabra in the Crumlin Shopping Centre.
 The women followed them from the takeaway, hitting them as a security guard intervened.
-Byne arrived in his car and began beating Donnelly with a baseball bat, hitting him even as he lay on the ground.
+Byrne arrived in his car and began beating Donnelly with a baseball bat, hitting him even as he lay on the ground.
 When Jennifer pleaded with him to stop, Liam said "Tell him if he wakes up it's bullets."

 About fifty people witnessed the assault, but only Doyle and Donnelly were willing to testify.
 Most were too afraid of Byrne and his gang to testify.